 Apple brown betty is a great pudding for autumn.
 Not only is it comforting, cheap and delicious, but it makes excellent use of those apples that abound at this time of year.
 It’s also good for using up leftover bread.

 I do love the abundance of apples at this time of year.
 This apple brown betty is a great way to use them up.
-I used of 2 large Cornish cooking apples from my mother’s garden and 4 small red fleshed ones we found on a wayside tree.
+I used two large Cornish cooking apples from my mother’s garden and 4 small red fleshed ones we found on a wayside tree.
 You can use whatever breadcrumbs you like, but wholemeal is obviously better.
 I used some of my rye sourdough to make the breadcrumbs for this particular dish.

 Chocolate is entirely optional, but it’s definitely worth trying.
 I had some orange flavoured dark chocolate that I thought would work particularly well with the apples, so that’s what went into my apple brown betty.